rfivesix/hypertrack/README.md

 - hydration
 - workout sessions

-Hypertrack remains the source of truth for its own tracking and analytics.
+Hypertrack remains the authoritative record for its own tracking and analytics.

 ## Privacy and local-first philosophy